holoviz/panel/doc/how_to/observers/ipywidget.md

 - **ipywidgets**: Builds on Traitlets to create interactive widgets for Jupyter notebooks.
 - **widget**: Refers to ipywidgets unless otherwise stated.
 - **model**: Refers to Traitlets classes including ipywidgets.
-- **names**: Refers to the names of the traits/ parameters to synchronize.
-Can be an iterable or dictionary mapping from trait names to parameter names.
+- **names**: Refers to the names of the traits/parameters to synchronize.
+Can be an iterable or a dictionary mapping from trait names to parameter names.

 ### Classes

-- **`ModelParameterized`**: An abstract Parameterized base class for wrapping a traitlets HasTraits class or instance.
+- **`ModelParameterized`**: An abstract Parameterized base class for wrapping a Traitlets `HasTraits` class or instance.
 - **`ModelViewer`**: An abstract base class for creating a Layoutable Viewer that wraps an ipywidget Widget class or instance.

 ### Functions